himmAllRight/himmAllRight-source/content/post/moving-away-from-notion.md

 install it on a device.

 ### The flexibility
-As described in the *Background* section above, the flexability of Notion really allowed me to customize it to whatever I needed.
+As described in the *Background* section above, the flexibility of Notion really allowed me to customize it to whatever I needed.
 It wasn't as much of a system itself, as much as it was a tool that let me build my *own* system (much like what I've experience with emacs org-mode in the past).